hilalturkaslan/Ai_cs/README.md

-ai app is for ai study case
+ai app is for done ai study case